 Working on The Man from the First Century, Krumbachová also met a legend of Czech film, which she described in První knížka Ester (Ester’s First Book): „Or for instance Martin Frič was walking around […] and I was pounding something, all grimy in my overalls and convinced that no one could do this better than me (what an illusion!) – and he told me: ‚You must be pretty nuts as well, right?‘ So I asked him what he meant by AS WELL, if he meant he was nuts, too, and he was all excited about it and then we made several short films together, mainly with Jan Werich […] and also one feature film – it was called The King of Kings (Král králů) […]“

-In the early years of her career, Krumbachová also designed costumes for Zbyněk Brynych’s war dramas Transport from Paradise (Transport z ráje) and The Fifth Rider Is Fear (A pátý jezdec je strach) and for the anti-war musical If a Thousand Clarinets (Kdyby tisíc klarinetů).
+In the early years of her career, Krumbachová also designed costumes for Zbyněk Brynych’s war dramas A Convoy Leaving Paradise (Transport z ráje) and And the Fifth Rider Is Fear (A pátý jezdec je strach) and for the anti-war musical If a Thousand Clarinets (Kdyby tisíc klarinetů).
 In many cases, she was involved in the filming process and film production in other roles as well, be it as a designer or a dramaturgist helping to connect individual visual motifs.
 As key as her influence may have been for the resulting form, atmosphere or composition of a film, she was not always mentioned in the credits.
 Trying to appreciate her actual contribution to Czech film thus really involves „searching for Ester“, as suggested in Věra Chytilová’s documentary on Krumbachová.

 Telling are the words of Otakar Vávra with whom Krumbachová first worked on The Thirteenth Chamber (Třináctá komnata), and later together adapted Kaplický’s book on medieval trials, The Witch Hunt (Kladivo na čarodějnice): „This is the second time I have been working with Ester Krumbachová.
 This time we already met over the screenplay.
 Even though our temperaments are completely different, we work very well together.
 I would say that she helped me deepen the dramatic relief of the story, she spiced up and livened up the characters, applying the screenplay’s intention in her rich scenic ideas as well.“